 If this has not occurred and you have been injured, you will be entitled to compensation.

 In 2011, the HSE called the safety of firewood processing machines into question.
 At the time, a number of log splitters did not comply with regulations that were in place.
 Your employer could be held accountable if the machines you were using were not up to safety standards and you were then injured.
 There is generally a three-year time limit on accident claims, but if your employer still uses unsafe machinery, let them know.
-If you’ve been injured by one of these machines recently, you could make a claim.
+For free advice on claiming for injuries caused by dangerous machinery, plant or work equipment, please get in touch today.

 - Prioritise training, risk assessment, maintenance, and repairs